 - When a system leak test at a pressure greater than the minimum test pressure specified in (c), or greater than 150% of the design pressure within the limitations of para.
 345.2.1(a) is required, bellows-type expansion joints shall be removed from the piping system, or temporary restraints shall be added to limit main anchor loads if necessary.

 Equipment that is not to be tested must be either disconnected from the piping or isolated by blinds or other means during the test.
 A valve may be used provided the valve is suitable for the test pressure.

-For rotary machinery, such as pumps, compressors, or steam turbines, have lube and seal oil systems that could be impaired by the presence of water.
+For rotary machineries, such as pumps, compressors, or steam turbines, have lube and seal oil systems that could be impaired by the presence of water.
 These systems shall not be subjected to the piping test pressure.